-The students with the highest point total will be conditionally accepted into the ADN, LPN, or Transition-to-ADN program.
-Students with equal point totals will be ordered by GPA from highest to lowest.
-If an accepted student declines their seat in the program or fails to meet the spring or summer course requirements, the next eligible student with the highest score is offered admission to the program.
+The students with the highest point total will be conditionally accepted into the clinical portion of the Nursing program and each accepted student will be offered an available clinical seat until all positions are filled.
+Students with equal point totals will be ordered by GPA from highest to lowest (application GPA is a cumulative calculation that includes all undergraduate courses attempted).
+A standby list of applicants eligible for admission will be determined by the Director of Nursing Education.
+If an accepted student declines their seat in the program or fails to meet the spring or summer course requirements, the next eligible student on the standby list will be offered admission to the program.

-Once grades have been posted in May for day ADN or the Transition-to-ADN option and January for evening and weekend ADN option, transcripts for those accepted conditionally will again be evaluated.
-Any student who dropped a course or failed to earn a "C" or better will be re-evaluated.
-If, after re-evaluation, a student's new point total falls below the cut-off score for the ADN program, they will not be eligible for admittance into the program and the next qualified candidate will be admitted.
+Once final grades have been posted for admitted applicants in progress with any science prerequisites at the time of application, transcripts for those accepted conditionally will again be evaluated.
+If, after reevaluation, a student's new point total falls below the cut-off score for admittance, they will not be eligible for admittance into the program and the next qualified candidate will be admitted.